Azure-Samples/azure-cosmos-db-sql-api-nodejs-getting-started/README.md

 	* [Git](http://git-scm.com/).

-1. Clone this repository using `git clone git@github.com:Azure-Samples/azure-cosmos-db-documentdb-nodejs-getting-started.git cosmosdb`
+1. Clone this repository using `git clone git@github.com:Azure-Samples/azure-cosmos-db-sql-api-nodejs-getting-started.git cosmosdb`

 2. Change directories to the repo using `cd cosmosdb`

-3. Next, substitute the endpoint and authorization key in `config.js` with your Cosmos DB account's values.
+3. Next, substitute the endpoint and authorization key in `config.js` with your Azure Cosmos DB account's values.

 	```
 	config.endpoint = "~your Azure Cosmos DB endpoint here~";
-	config.authKey = "~your auth key here~";
+	config.primaryKey = "~your auth key here~";
 	```

 5. Run `npm install` in a terminal to install required npm modules